-Departmental Base Budget Overview Department Modern Languages Executive Provost Index 415820 01 Base Budgets 10-Year % 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change 369,963 375,146 438,528 448,093 465,759 495,368 457,576 475,538 540,908 505,131 523,554 41.52%
+Depa rtmental Base Bu dget Ov erview Department Modern La nguages Executive Provost Index 415820 Program 01 Base Budgets : 10-Year % 2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 Change 438,528 448,093 465,759 495,368 457,576 475,538 540,908 505,131 523,554 632,165 44.16%

-Presently, we have 7 tenure track positions, with an expected hire in Japan Studies in FY08, one visiting professor in German, and 9 adjunct faculty teaching from 30 to 50 classes depending on tenure-track leaves, sabbaticals, and course releases.
+Presently, we have 9 tenure track positions, with an expected hires in Mandarin and German in FY09, and 8 adjunct faculty teaching from 30 to 50 classes depending on tenure-track leaves, sabbaticals, and course releases.
+The position in Mandarin is thanks to our Title VI Grant and funding from the Provost.
 We also have one retired faculty member serving as coordinator of our language resource center.
 (Our base allocation does not include complete funding for the cost of our adjuncts and extra sections, a cost which varies between \$75,000 and \$110,000 per academic year.)
 The Modern Languages & Literatures Department curricula are central to the University's goals of "emphasizing the centrality of the liberal arts and sciences to undergraduate education; fostering interdisciplinary educational opportunities; developing critical and creative thinking, effective communication, and multicultural and global awareness."
 Our courses prepare students to enter graduate school, the foreign language teaching profession and international business and industry.

-We have a Commerce option that combines language study with course work in the College of Business and other departments in the College of Letters and Science.
+We have a Commerce option and International Business minor that combines language study with course work in the College of Business and other departments in the College of Letters and Science.
 We added Japanese in AY2000 (as part of the Japanese Studies minor) and first-year Arabic as a distance learning program through the Office of International Programs.
-Based on student comments, enrollment figures, and growing interest, we anticipate the need for additional faculty in Spanish and Mandarin.
 We recently received approval for the Latin American and Latino Studies minor created in conjunction with the Department of History.
 Language departments have seen an increase in overall enrollments over the past ten years with no sign that this trend will end.
 Our department reflects those increases in every language area, especially Spanish.
-The growing demand for Spanish continues to tax our resources as we attempt to respond to the large numbers of students who want to fulfill their language requirements or complete their majors without delaying their programs.
-At this point in time, a fourth hire in Spanish has become the department's highest priority.

 Overall, the department has more than doubled the number of degrees granted over the past 15 years and this figure does not include students who have declared a second major in one of our languages or the numerous minors.
-Currently we are directing our efforts toward the development of intern/service opportunities abroad in conjunction with our various MSU-sponsored Study Abroad Programs.
+Currently we are directing our efforts toward the development of intern/service opportunities abroad in conjunction with our various MSU-sponsored Study Abroad Programs and the International Studies major.
 In addition to the persistent pressure for increased offerings in Spanish, the demand for greater understanding of other cultures and languages in the wake of world events of the past few years cannot help but increase demand for all of our programs.

-Departmental Base Budget Overview Department Political Science Executive Provost Index 415830 Program 01 Base Budgets 10-Year % 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change 327,657 335,652 358,120 361,256 369,246 388,368 395,014 364,053 426,040 459,505 440,604 34.47%
+Departmental Base Budget Overview Department Political So cience Executive Provost Index 415830 Program 01 Base Budgets 5: 10-Year % 2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 Change 358,120 361,256 369,246 388,368 395,014 364,053 426,040 459,505 440,604 502,764 40.39%